 Having this kind detailed information from a dog breed test can be invaluable for veterinarians, who may then be able to provide more accurate and targeted health care for your pet.
 This can also allow you to get a better idea of your dog's overall needs based on specific breed profiles, so that you can identify a target weight profile and other characteristics that should be present in that breed.
 All of this combines to ensure a healthier and happier dog.

-In the case of the herding breeds, including Australian Shepherds, a dog DNA test, like this one available on Amazon, can provide a very specific and extremely important service.
+In the case of the herding breeds, including Australian Shepherds, a dog DNA test, like those from Embark and Wisdom Panel (available on Amazon), can provide a very specific and extremely important service.
 These breeds often have a specific gene mutation in the MDR1, or Multi-Drug Resistance 1 gene.
 This gene is responsible for producing a protein called P-glycoprotein that plays an important role in limiting drug absorption and distribution.
 Dogs with the MDR1 mutation may be more susceptible to adverse reactions to certain drugs as they don't absorb them properly.

 Having this information can help your vet to know which drugs to use and which to avoid, which in turn can help to prevent serious repercussions that can threaten your dog's health.
 For this reason, owners of herding breeds are particularly interested in any dog breed test that can also provide medical information, particularly information involving the MDR1 mutation.